LoRa Configuration

 - Uplink Topic/Downlink Topic/Downlink Acknowledge Topic/Gateway Statistic Topic: Predefined MQTT topics for uplink, downlink, and status updates.

-Class B Settings
+Configure Class B Beaconing

-Enable/disable the class B beaconing.
 To expand the menu, click on Configure the beacon period and ping slots of class B devices to use time-sync beacons sent by the gateways.

 - PingSlot Channel Frequency: The frequency used for the beacon ping.